Pauan/js-loader/README.rst

 Some features:

-* Modules are only parsed and evaluated when actually used, so the browser can load the JavaScript faster if you load modules on-demand.
+* Modules are only parsed and evaluated when actually used, so the browser can load the page faster if you ``require`` modules on-demand.

 * It can combine CommonJS code and code that uses global variables.
 AMD would be possible to support, but it would bloat up the loader a lot, so it's left out.